With the time gained not having to walk for water every day

 The predominant source of income for Samburu women is selling their bead work.
 With less time spent walking for water, women in our well communities have more time to make and sell their beaded jewelry.
 Women from the Lolgerdad well community have formed a beading collaborative.
 They sell their beadwork at the Kalama Air Strip in Samburu.

-TSP has partnered with the Pastoralist Child Foundation to facilitate workshops in TSP well communities to offer further support to women in TSP well villages.
+In 2017, TSP began a partnership with the Pastoralist Child Foundation to facilitate workshops in TSP well communities to offer further support to women in TSP well villages.

 All day workshops include a curriculum on the following topics that affect Pastoralist women and their families: